 The prospects of higher taxes and increased federal government spending under a Biden administration should generally boost demand for tax-advantaged municipal bonds (munis).
 We see specific opportunities in general obligation (GO) bonds of municipalities with strong balance sheets, ample reserves and high pension funding ratios.
 We also believe essential service revenue bonds (water/sewer, public power) offer important defensive characteristics.
 Among credit-sensitive munis, we believe spread levels continue to indicate value.
-Given their tax advantages, munis tend to garner more attention in election seasons.
-While it’s impossible to predict the outcome of November’s election, a Joe Biden victory likely would bring higher taxes and greater federal spending.
-This scenario would favor munis.

 With improving growth prospects pushing government bond yields higher, we have an underweight position in core European government bonds.
 We favor exposure to peripheral European sovereigns, which should benefit from sustained ECB and European Union aid.
 We also have an overweight position in European inflation-linked securities, given the inflationary effects of improving growth and current fiscal and monetary policy.
 We have a neutral position in European credit, but we’re skewed to an overweight in higher spread and more volatile subordinated financial bonds and select industrial hybrid securities.